mercicle/entropiq/README.md

 # Welcome

+I began building EntropiQ at the end of my M.S.
+Physics, when I was studying entanglement entropy in quantum systems under the supervision of [Associate Professor Dr. Lukasz Fidkowski](https://phys.washington.edu/people/lukasz-fidkowski) at the [University of Washington](https://phys.washington.edu/).

 We hope EntropiQ will become a community effort to build a no-code cloud platform for designing and running large-scale simulations of many-body quantum mechanical systems using Tensor Networks.

 The community version and demos will be available at https://entropiq.tech/ shortly 🚀.